 About me

 When I wrote my first index in 2005, for an accounting textbook from Queen's University Press, it was love at first index.
-I immediately signed up for professional training, and indexing became my portal into the broader worlds of editing and librarianship.
+I immediately signed up for professional training from the USDA Graduate School, and indexing became my portal into the broader worlds of editing and librarianship.

 In 2025, after 20 years on a winding path through academic libraries; digital archives; and several editing specialities, from proofreading to copyediting to developmental editing, I'm thrilled to have returned to indexing full time.